 2. Don’t buy fuel on motorways unless you have a fuel card

-However, by choosing a fixed weekly price fuel card for your drivers you can prevent these additional costs at motorway service stations.
-Instead, you’ll pay a competitive set price for your fuel at any station your card is accepted at, regardless if it’s located on a motorway or A-road, or in a city centre.*
+If your business needs to use motorway sites, choose a fixed weekly price fuel card as a way to mitigate the cost of motorway fuel.
+The cost of fuel is consistent across all participating sites, including motorway locations, helping you control expenses wherever your drivers refuel.
+Instead of paying the standard pump price, you’ll pay a competitive set price for your fuel at any station your card is accepted at, regardless of whether it’s located on a motorway or A-road, or in a city centre.*

 3. Introduce a fleet telematics system